Cholesterol in the Blood

 |What is LDL (low-density lipoprotein) cholesterol?||What is HDL (high-density lipoprotein) cholesterol?|

-LDL ('bad") cholesterol is a type of fat in the blood that contains the most cholesterol.
-It can contribute to the formation of plaque buildup in the arteries (atherosclerosis).
+LDL (“bad") cholesterol can contribute to the formation of plaque buildup in the arteries (atherosclerosis).
 This is linked to higher risk for heart attack and stroke.

 Checking your blood cholesterol level